• Skip to primary navigation

 Instructions

-• In the bowl of a stand mixer fitted with a dough hook or a large bowl, beat together the melted butter and sugar.
+• In the bowl of a stand mixer fitted with a dough hook or a large bowl, combine the flour, sugar, and salt.
+Slowly mix in the frothy yeast with the milk, followed by the pumpkin puree, softened butter, and egg to form a soft, smooth, and slightly sticky dough.

-• Punch down the dough and divide into 12 pieces on a lightly floured surface.
-Form each piece into a ball and place in a greased 9×13 inch (23×33 centimeter )baking dish about 1 inch (2.5 centimeters) apart.
+• Form each piece into a smooth ball, seam side down, and arrange in the greased baking dish about 1 inch (2.5 centimeters) apart.

-• Cover the pan with a towel and rise until puffed, 30 minutes to 1 hour.
+• Cover the baking dish with a towel and allow to rise at room temperature until puffed, about 30 minutes.

 • Facebook